fossi-foundation/wishbone/src/b3/source/01_introduction.rst

   A factory that produces integrated circuits.

 SLAVE
   A WISHBONE interface that is capable of receiving bus cycles.
   All systems based on the WISHBONE interconnect must have at least one SLAVE.
   Also see: MASTER.

 Soft Core
   An IP Core that is delivered in the form of a hardware description language or schematic diagram.

 SoC
   Acronym for System-on-Chip.
   Also see: System-on-Chip.

 Structured Design
   1. A popular method for managing complex projects that is often used with large project teams.
      When structured design practices are used, individual team members build and test small parts of the design with a common set of tools.
      Each sub-assembly is designed to a common standard.
      When all of the sub-assemblies have been completed, the full system can be integrated and tested.
      This approach makes it much easier to manage the design process.
   2. Any disciplined approach to design that adheres to specified rules based on principles such as modularity and top-down design.

 Switched Fabric Interconnection
   A type of interconnection that uses large numbers of crossbar switches.
   These are organized into arrays that resemble the threads in a fabric.
-The resulting system is a network of redundant in- terconnections.
+  The resulting system is a network of redundant interconnections.

 SYSCON
   A WISHBONE module that drives the system clock [CLK_O] and reset [RST_O] signals.

 System-on-Chip (SoC)
   A method by which whole systems are created on a single integrated circuit chip.
   In many cases, this requires the use of IP cores which have been designed by multiple IP core providers.
-Sys- tem-on-Chip is similar to traditional microcomputer bus systems whereby the individual compo- nents are designed, tested and built separately.
+  System-on-Chip is similar to traditional microcomputer bus systems whereby the individual components are designed, tested and built separately.
   The components are then integrated to form a finished system.

 Tag
   One or more characters or signals associated with a set of data, containing information about the set.
   Also see: tag type.

 Tag Type
   A special class of signals that is defined to ease user enhancements to the WISHBONE spec.
   When a user defined signal is specified, it is assigned a tag type that indicates the precise timing to which the signal must conform.
   This simplifies the creation of new signals.
   There are three basic tag types.
   These include address tags, data tags and cycle tags.
-These allow additional in- formation to be attached to an address transfer, a data transfer or a bus cycle (respectively).
-The uppercase form TAG TYPE is used when specifying a tag type in the WISHBONE DATA- SHEET.
+  These allow additional information to be attached to an address transfer, a data transfer or a bus cycle (respectively).
+  The uppercase form TAG TYPE is used when specifying a tag type in the WISHBONE DATASHEET.
   For example, TAG TYPE: TGA_O() indicates an address tag.
   Also see: address tag, data tag and cycle tag.

 Target Device
   The semiconductor type (or technology) onto which the IP core design is impressed.
   Typical examples include FPGA and ASIC target devices.

 Three-State Bus Interconnection
   A microcomputer bus interconnection that relies upon three-state bus drivers.
-Often used to re- duce the number of interconnecting signal paths through connector and IC pins.
-Three state buffers can assume a logic low state (‘0’ or ‘L’), a logic high state (‘1’ or ‘H’) or a high imped- ance state (‘Z’).
-Three-state buffers are sometimes called Tri-State(R) buffers.
-Tri-State(R) is a registered trademark of National Semiconductor Corporation.
-Also see: multiplexer interconnec- tion.
+  Often used to reduce the number of interconnecting signal paths through connector and IC pins.
+  Three state buffers can assume a logic low state (‘0’ or ‘L’), a logic high state (‘1’ or ‘H’) or a high impedance state (‘Z’).
+  Three-state buffers are sometimes called Tri-State® buffers.
+  Tri-State® is a registered trademark of National Semiconductor Corporation.
+  Also see: multiplexer interconnection.

 Variable Clock Generator
   A type of SYSCON module where the frequency of [CLK_O] can be changed dynamically.
   The frequency can be changed by way of a programmable phase-lock-loop (PLL) circuit or other control mechanism.
-Among other things, this technique is used to reduce the power consump- tion of the circuit.
+  Among other things, this technique is used to reduce the power consumption of the circuit.
   In WISHBONE the variable clock generator capability is optional.
   Also see: gated clock generator and variable timing specification.

 Variable Interconnection
-  A microcomputer bus interconnection that can be changed without causing incompatibilities be- tween bus modules (or SoC/IP cores).
+  A microcomputer bus interconnection that can be changed without causing incompatibilities between bus modules (or SoC/IP cores).
   Also called a dynamic interconnection.
   An example of a variable interconnection bus is the WISHBONE SoC architecture.
-Also
-  see: fixed interconnec- tion.
+  Also see: fixed interconnection.

 Variable Timing Specification
   A timing specification that is not fixed.
   In WISHBONE, variable timing can be achieved in a number of ways.
   For example, the system integrator can select the frequency of [CLK_O] by enforcing a timing specification during the circuit design.
   Variable timing can also be  achieved during circuit operation with a variable clock generator.
   Also see: gated clock generator and variable clock generator.

 Verilog®
   A textual based hardware description language (HDL) intended for use in circuit design.
   The Verilog® language is both a synthesis and a simulation tool.
   Verilog® was originally a proprietary language first conceived in 1983 at Gateway Design Automation (Acton, MA), and was later refined by Cadence Corporation.
   It has since been greatly expanded and refined, and much of it has been placed into the public domain.
   Complete descriptions of the language can be found in the IEEE 1364 specification.

 VHDL
-  Acronym for: VHSIC Hardware Description Language.
-[VHSIC: Very High Speed Integrated Circuit].
+  Acronym for: VHSIC Hardware Description Language [VHSIC: Very High Speed Integrated Circuit].
   A textual based computer language intended for use in circuit design.
-The VHDL lan- guage is both a synthesis and a simulation tool.
-Early forms of the language emerged from US Dept. of Defense ARPA projects in the 1960's, and have since been greatly expanded and re- fined.
+  The VHDL language is both a synthesis and a simulation tool.
+  Early forms of the language emerged from US Dept. of Defense ARPA projects in the 1960's, and have since been greatly expanded and refined.
   Complete descriptions of the language can be found in the IEEE 1076, IEEE 1073.3, IEEE 1164 specifications.

 VMEbus
   Acronym for: Versa Module Eurocard bus.
   A popular microcomputer (board) bus.
-While this specification is very flexible, it isn’t practical for SoC applications.
+  While this specification is very flexible, it isn't practical for SoC applications.

 WISHBONE
   A flexible System-on-Chip (SoC) design methodology.
-WISHBONE establishes common inter- face standards for data exchange between modules within an integrated circuit chip.
+  WISHBONE establishes common interface standards for data exchange between modules within an integrated circuit chip.
   Its purpose is to foster design reuse, portability and reliability of SoC designs.
-WISHBONE is a public do- main standard.
+  WISHBONE is a public domain standard.

 WISHBONE Classic
   WISHBONE Classic is a high performance System-on-Chip (SoC) interconnect.
-For zero-wait-state operation it requires that the SLAVE generates an asynchronous cycle termi- nation signal.
+  For zero-wait-state operation it requires that the SLAVE generates an asynchronous cycle termination signal.
   See chapter 3 for WISHBONE Classic bus cycles.
   Also see: WISHBONE Registered Feedback

 WISHBONE DATASHEET
   A type of documentation required for WISHBONE compatible IP cores.
   This helps the end user understand the detailed operation of the core, and how to connect it to other cores.
   The WISHBONE DATASHEET can be included as part of an IP core technical reference manual, or as part of the IP core hardware description.

 WISHBONE Registered Feedback
   WISHBONE Registered Feedback is a high performace System-on-Chip (SoC) interconnect.
   It requires that all interface signals are registered.
-To maintain performance, it introduces a num- ber of novel bus-cycles.
+  To maintain performance, it introduces a number of novel bus-cycles.
   See chapter 4 for WISHBONE Registered Feedback bus cycles.
   Also see: WISHBONE Classic

 WISHBONE Signal
   A signal that is defined as part of the WISHBONE specification.
   Non-WISHBONE signals can also be used on the IP core, but are not defined as part of this specification.
   For example, [ACK_O] is a WISHBONE signal, but [CLK100_I] is not.

 WISHBONE Logo
-  A logo that, when affixed to a document, indicates that the associated SoC component is com- patible with the WISHBONE standard.
+  A logo that, when affixed to a document, indicates that the associated SoC component is compatible with the WISHBONE standard.

 Wrapper
   A circuit element that converts a non-WISHBONE IP Core into a WISHBONE compatible IP Core.
   For example, consider a 16-byte synchronous memory primitive that is provided by an IC vendor.
   The memory primitive can be made into a WISHBONE compatible SLAVE by layering a circuit over the memory primitive, thereby creating a WISHBONE compatible SLAVE.
-A wrapper is analogous to a technique used to convert software written in ‘C’ to that written in ‘C++’.
+  A wrapper is analogous to a technique used to convert software written in 'C' to that written in 'C++'.

 WORD
   A unit of data that is 16-bits wide.
 Also see: BYTE, DWORD and QWORD.